 Continuous Growth Throughput Benchmark

-This benchmark scenario uses stream instances that are instantiated as expandable (dynamic growth) streams.
+This benchmark scenario evaluates stream instances that are instantiated as expandable (dynamically growing) streams.
 The stream is created with an initial zero length and capacity, and then filled with data in a loop.
-The data is then read back in a loop to examine the throughput performance of reading and writing, as well as the memory allocation and garbage collection impact of the different stream classes.
-The data is written and read in 4 kilobyte segments to simulate a real-world scenario where data is written and read in chunks.
+The data is subsequently read back in a loop to examine the throughput performance of reading and writing, as well as the memory allocation and garbage collection impact of the different stream classes.
+The data is written and read in 4-kilobyte segments to simulate a real-world scenario where data is processed in chunks.

-It is important to note that there are much better, safer, and performant ways to get the data in to and out of the stream than getting a buffer and using it directly.
-This is just a scenario to show the performance impact of performing such an operation and continuing to grow the stream after that.
+It is important to note that there are safer, more efficient, and performant ways to retrieve data from a stream than directly accessing its buffer or exporting a snapshot copy of the contents.
+This scenario is designed to demonstrate the performance impact of performing such an operation and continuing to grow the stream afterward.

 Summary